-The programme will see participants take six block courses and visit four Brazilian companies.
-There will be a case study competition where each team will present their idea to a panel of professors and company managers from the relevant industry.
-Students will be split into teams of 4 (2xNZ and 2xBrazil).
-The winning two teams will receive flights for their Brazilian teammates to come to NZ in 2020, where the top two teams will participate in a business accelerator programme to work on their idea.
-Participants will receive:
+The programme saw participants take six block courses and visit four Brazilian companies.
+There was a case study competition where each team presented their idea to a panel of professors and company managers from the relevant industry.
+Students were split into teams of 4 (2xNZ and 2xBrazil).
+The winning two teams received flights for their Brazilian teammates to come to NZ in 2020, where the top two teams participated in a business accelerator programme to work on their idea.
+Participants received:

 The eligibility requirements included:

 The Latin America Centre of Asia-Pacific Excellence offered a paid internship working with the Chilean APEC Business Advisory Council team from 1 July to 1 December 2019.
 The intern gained global business experience in a Latin American context while supporting the implementation and delivery of the APEC Forum in Santiago, Chile in November 2019.
 Applicants must be an NZ citizen or permanent resident, be a final-year undergraduate, recent graduate, or Master’s student, and have a minimum B+ GPA.

 The NASA International Internship is an opportunity for New Zealand tertiary students to work collaboratively on research with a NASA mentor.
 The programme took place at NASA’s Ames Research Centre in Silicon Valley, California from June to August 2019 and was designed to enhance international and intercultural understanding and skills by working on NASA research or NASA related mission or project.
 Opportunities for collaboration with a diverse range of other interns were be provided both in formal and informal settings.